Remediable Pension Savings Statement

 2. Tax years 2015/2016 to 2018/2019 (Out of scope years)

-The tax years from 2015-2016 to 2018-2019 are out of scope for HMRC tax corrections so HMRC cannot action any amendments to your tax position for these years.
-If there is a change to your AA tax charges for any of these years, HMRC will notify the SPPA and we will compensate you for any tax losses you may have suffered as a result of the adjustments to your pension input periods.
-Any increased AA tax charges for these years will not need to be paid to HMRC.
+The tax years from 2015/2016 to 2018/2019 are out of scope for HMRC tax corrections and cannot be settled directly with HMRC, If there is a decrease in your AA tax charges for any of these years, HMRC will notify the SPPA to allow for any necessary refund or adjustments in benefits.
+Any increase in your AA tax charges for these years will be waived and will not need to be paid to HMRC.

 3. Tax years 2019/2020 to 2022/2023 (In scope years)